What is an ACH hold? Why it happens and how to resolve it

 See real-time status for all your ACH payments with Ramp

-Ramp’s AP automation software gives you real-time visibility into all your outstanding invoices and where they’re at in the payment cycle, helping you manage cash flow strategically.
+Ramp’s AP automation software gives you real-time visibility into all your outstanding invoices and where they are in the payment cycle, helping you manage cash flow strategically.
 Make payments via ACH, check, credit card, or wire transfer while enjoying zero processing fees on domestic bill payments.

 Learn more about how Ramp Bill Pay helps you handle a month’s worth of payments in minutes.